Internal languages of locally cartesian closed $(\infty,1)$-categories: Proof of the conjecture

 \section{Proof of the conjecture}

-At this point, we have introduced most of the technicalities that will enable us to deduce the part of the internal language conjecture, Conjecture \ref{ilcj}, that we seek to prove in this chapter.
+At this point, we have introduced most of the technical machinery that will enable us to deduce the part of the internal language conjecture, Conjecture \ref{ilcj}, that we seek to prove in this document.
 We now provide a quick overview of the argument.

-We start by observing that there is a factorization through the category of $\pi$-tribes $\catname{Trb_\pi}$.
+We begin by observing that there is a factorization through the category of $\pi$-tribes $\catname{Trb_\pi}$.
 It is enough to show that both functors are DK-equivalences.
 Furthermore, Cisinski's theorem gives a powerful characterization of DK-equivalences between fibration categories.
 Our strategy is to replace the relative categories we are studying by fibration categories, where the "replacement" functor is directly shown to be a DK-equivalence.
 Namely, we replace the relative category of tribes $\catname{Trb}$ by $\catname{scTrb}$, and the category $\catname{Trb_\pi}$ by $\catname{scTrb_\pi^p}$.
 There are two main steps to show that $\catname{Trb_\pi} \to \catname{QCat}_{lcc}$ is a DK-equivalence.
-Firstly, we want to take advantage of the fact that $\catname{Trb} \to \catname{QCat}_{lex}$ is known to be a DK-equivalence, so that it induces equivalences of hom-spaces, together with our rigidification procedure from \cite{cherradi2022interpreting}, which constructs, from a given locally cartesian closed quasicategory, a corresponding $\pi$-tribe (Theorem 2.4).
-Secondly, we want to rigidify the arrows between such $\pi$-tribes: we move from a setting where the internal product is preserved up to equivalence, to one where it is preserved up to isomorphism.
-This is notably where the rigidification tool, Lemma \ref{strf}, and our work from \cref{rlan} come into play: we establish that the derived functor is an equivalence of categories.
+Firstly, we want to take advantage of the fact that $\catname{Trb} \to \catname{QCat}_{lex}$ is known to be a DK-equivalence, so that it induces equivalences of hom-spaces, together with our rigidification procedure from \cite{cherradi2022interpreting}, which constructs, from a given locally cartesian closed quasicategory, a corresponding $\pi$-tribe (Theorem 2.4 there).
+Secondly, we want to rigidify the morphisms between such $\pi$-tribes: we move from a setting where the internal product is preserved up to equivalence, to one where it is preserved up to isomorphism.
+This is notably where the rigidification tool, Lemma \ref{strf}, as well as \cref{rlan_cpi}